gautam-dev-maker/Image_Processing/README.md

 |Box Filter|Gaussian Filter|Sharpen|

 ### 3. Edge Detection

+Edge detection is an image processing technique for finding the boundaries of objects within images.
+It works by detecting discontinuities in brightness.

 Applying Edge Detection in following sequence
 1. Vertical edge detection
 2. Horizontal edge detection